Linear-Time Recognition of Double-Threshold Graphs: Preliminaries

-By Lemmas~\ref{lem:at-most-one-nonbipartite} and \ref{lem:disjoint-bicomponent}, we have the following corollary. \begin{corollary} A graph is a double-threshold graph if and only if it contains at most one non-bipartite component and all components are double-threshold graphs. \end{corollary}
+Observation~\ref{obs:dtg=spc} allows us to state the following useful property shown by Xiao and Nagamochi~\cite{XiaoN20} in terms of double-threshold graphs. \begin{lemma} [\cite{XiaoN20}] A graph is a double-threshold graph if and only if it contains at most one non-bipartite component and all components are double-threshold graphs. \end{lemma}